tomhenrich/plex/kometa/README.md

     - "Dumb" collections will just group the assigned items together and typically hide them from being shown as individual movies in the main library
     - "Smart" collections are either *filters* (which automatically update any time a new item matches the conditions, like runtime or year) or *builders* (which use external data like Trakt and update only when Kometa runs)

-These files are currently hosted in this GitHub repository but can be downloaded to the Kometa configs folder on the PC and run locally.
+These files are currently hosted in this GitHub repository but can be downloaded to the Kometa configs folder on the PC and run locally[^localfiles].

 To run specific files: